Michael Silverblatt

 Michael Silverblatt (born August 6, 1952) is a literary critic and American broadcaster who hosted Bookworm, a nationally syndicated radio program focusing on books and literature, from 1989 to 2022.
+He recorded over 1,600 interviews with authors and other literary figures, including Salman Rushdie, Joan Didion, Susan Sontag, David Foster Wallace, William H. Gass, W. G. Sebald, and John Ashbery.

-Bookworm is broadcast by Los Angeles public radio station KCRW.
+Bookworm was broadcast by Los Angeles public radio station KCRW.

 Early life

 A lifelong voracious reader, Silverblatt was born in Queens, New York, into a Jewish family, attended SUNY Buffalo, majored in English, then entered postgraduate studies at Johns Hopkins University but dropped out.

 Later, he moved to Los Angeles with the intention of becoming a screenwriter.
 But after impressing KCRW's general manager during a discussion of Russian poetry at a dinner party, he was offered his own radio show.

 KCRW Bookworm

-On Bookworm, Silverblatt has interviewed a variety of writers, including such contemporary authors as W. G. Sebald, T. C. Boyle, David Foster Wallace, William Gass, Zadie Smith, Lorrie Moore, Joy Williams, Tao Lin, Joshua Cohen, Maggie Nelson, Dave Eggers, Ann Beattie, Karl Ove Knausgaard, and Richard Powers.
-He calls his interviews "conversations" and does not use prompts or question sheets.
-Critics and interviewees have noted Silverblatt's well-preparedness; if possible, he reads his interviewee's work in advance.
+On Bookworm, Silverblatt interviewed a variety of writers, including W. G. Sebald, David Foster Wallace, William Gass, Zadie Smith, Lorrie Moore, Joy Williams, Joshua Cohen, Maggie Nelson, and Richard Powers.
+He called his interviews "conversations" and did not use prompts or question sheets.
+Critics and interviewees noted Silverblatt's preparedness; he always read his interviewee's work in advance.

-Underwritten by the Lannan Foundation, Bookworm is distributed free of charge to around 50 U.S. radio stations.
+Underwritten by the Lannan Foundation, Bookworm was distributed free of charge to around 50 U.S. radio stations.
 Silverblatt worked on the show unpaid for its first five years.